garystafford/spring-music-docker/README.md

 git push --force --quiet "https://${GH_TOKEN}@${GH_REF}" master:build-artifacts > /dev/null 2>&1
 ```
-Base Docker images, such as NGINX, Tomcat, and MongoDB, used to build the project's images and subsequently the containers, are all pulled from Docker Hub.
+Base Docker images for NGINX, Tomcat, ELK, and MongoDB, are all pulled from Docker Hub.

-The NGINX and Tomcat Dockerfiles pull the latest build artifacts down to build the project-specific versions of the NGINX and Tomcat Docker images used for this project.
+The NGINX and Tomcat Dockerfiles pull the latest Spring Music build artifacts, and build build-specific versions of the NGINX and Tomcat Docker images used for this project.
 For example, the abridged NGINX `Dockerfile` looks like:
 ```text
 FROM nginx